biemann/Continuous-Control/README.md

 In addition, in order to encourage exploration, they also implemented the Ornstein-Uhlenbeck noise.
 For more details, we refer to the original paper or to understand how it is implemented to the code.

-## Implementation of the Q-learning algorithm
+## Implementation of the DDPG algorithm

 The `ddpg_agent.py`class is an implementation of the DDPG algorithm following the DeepMind paper as exposed in this nanodegree.
 The only slight modification we did was an implementation of a learning rate scheduler in order to help solving the task faster.